-The Park encompasses 520 acres situated on the shores of Sydney Bay and nestled between high limestone bluffs.
+Cape Croker Park, owned and operated by the Chippewas of Nawash Unceded First Nation, is a year-round Indigenous Tourism Destination located on the western shores of Manitou gichigaming “Lake of the Great Spirit” (Georgian Bay, Ontario).
+The Campground is open from May to Thanksgiving Day, while the Park itself is open year-round!
+The Park encompasses 520 acres nestled between high limestone bluffs.
 Cape Croker Park makes a perfect get-a-way for the whole family.
 With 315 campsites, suitable for tents and trailers, our large capacity can accommodate all types of campers.
 Electrical sites are available in some camping areas.
 Sites are comfortably laid out and close to all you’ll need while you’re away from home.